ECE 281: Digital Design and Computer Architecture#

 Exams#

 Graded Reviews and Final Exam are closed textbook, closed notes.
-A reference sheet - also available in Teams - will be provided.
+A reference sheet will be provided - also available in Teams.
 Testable material includes any concepts from the labs, lectures, exercises, homework, and assigned readings.
 Not all testable concepts will necessarily be covered in lectures.

 Missed Exams#

 Unscheduled Absence: If you miss the GR for reasons beyond your control (e.g. hospitalization, emergency leave, delayed field trip return, etc.), you must contact the course director within two working days to schedule a makeup.
-Exceptions can only be granted by the Department Head.
+The default make-up date/time will be the first DF Time period following the original exam date.

 Course Website Table of Contents#